MessyGhost/BorderlessWindow/README.md

 ## Description

-Bring borderless fullscreen mod to minecraft, toggled when F7 is pressed by default.
+Bring borderless fullscreen mode to minecraft, toggled when F7 is pressed by default.

 ## Configuration File